 Members may use in-house safety training resources free of charge.
 The association maintains an extensive library of safety videos developed by the AGC national office, and makes the videos available for members to use free of charge.
 Additionally, Various safety publications and regulation books are available through the association on a cost basis.

-Each year the association conducts a safety award program (S.S.T.
-Contest) among its members, and awards four safety plaques at the award program at the annual convention.
+Each year the association conducts a safety award program among its members, and awards five safety plaques at the award program at the annual convention.
 The members compete based upon number of manhours worked, and by type of work performed.

-Safety on our road and highway workers is a major issue with the association, and to help reduce work zone accidents, the association helps underwrite KDOT's "Give 'Em A Brake" campaign each year.
+Safety on our roads and for highway workers is a major issue with the association, and to help reduce work zone accidents, the association helps underwrite KDOT's "Give 'Em A Brake" campaign each year.